Success for women entrepreneurs in poor countries means enlisting men: activists

 The soft skills help women navigate resistance by husbands or fathers as they defy traditional roles or become breadwinners, they said.

-The need for those soft skills became apparent when Agora Partnerships, which supports entrepreneurs in Latin America, started making plans to distribute $1 million among women running businesses, some with their husbands, said Maria Denise Duarte, program development manager.
+The need for those soft skills arose when Agora Partnerships, which supports entrepreneurs in Latin America, recently distributed $1 million among women running businesses, some with their husbands, said Maria Denise Duarte, program development manager.

 "One woman came to me and she said, 'How do I explain to my husband that we need to pay each other a salary?
 We have to decide how much to pay each other,'" she said.